 President & CEO

-Prior to joining SOCO, Mindy served as the Executive Director of Walden Family Services, a treatment foster care agency that trains and supports foster families who care for severely abused and neglected children with significant behavioral and emotional problems.
-During her tenure at Walden, she was instrumental in researching, developing, and implementing new programs and initiatives to better serve children in the program.
-Under Mindy’s leadership, Walden expanded its treatment foster care services to include care for youth with developmental disabilities and children with special health care needs.
-As the Executive Director, Mindy was responsible for the overall administration of an agency caring for over 400 foster children in five district offices throughout Southern California with an annual budget of $11 million.
+Prior to joining SOCO, Mindy served as the Executive Director of Walden Family Services, a treatment foster care agency that trains and supports foster families who care for severely abused and neglected children with significant behavioral and emotional problems, intellectual disabilities, special healthcare needs and LGBTQ youth so they could remain with families in their own communities rather than in residential facilities.
+Mindy was responsible for the overall administration of an agency caring for over 500 foster children with special needs in five district offices throughout Southern California.

 Senior Director, Law Enforcement Torch Run